brunoterkaly/building-restful-service-with-java/README.md

 What is amazing about the technologies that we will be talking about is that we can create this restful service, and in a matter of minutes have that restful service running at scale across the cluster.

+The ability to easily leverage a cluster that supports scaling, failure recovery and a significant degree of automation is one of the most significant breakthroughs in the IT landscape over the past couple years.

+Historically, this type of capability was available only to a select few experts.
+Thankfully for us, this technology has been democratized.
+I hope to prove how simple it is to build out a Web oriented application and easily scaling across a cluster of virtually any size.

 That's the power of the Azure container service and of a DC/OS cluster.

 This solution is built on 100% open source technologies.